+5.2.2 Significant volumes (Article 5 of draft RTS 21a)

+5.2.2.1 Analysis

-- 5.2.2 Significant volumes (Article 5 of draft RTS 21a) - 50.
-As a direct consequence of the amending Directive (see also paragraph 41), the reference to "Same commodity derivatives" has been deleted in Article 5 of RTS 21a.
-The definition of a commodity derivative "traded in significant volumes on a trading venue" has been adjusted to refer to an agricultural commodity derivative where the average daily open interest exceeds 20,000 lots in the spot month and other months' combined.
-The former threshold of 10,000 lots has been adjusted upwards to 20,000 lots to be consistent with the proposal made in Article 17 of draft RTS 21a for new and less liquid agricultural commodity derivatives (see below).
+73. As a direct consequence of the amending Directive (see also paragraph 59), ESMA considers it appropriate to delete the reference to "Same commodity derivatives" in Article 5 of draft RTS 21a.
+ESMA also considers that the definition of a commodity derivative "traded in significant volumes on a trading venue" should be adjusted to refer to an agricultural commodity derivative where the average daily open interest exceeds 20,000 lots in the spot month and other months' combined.
+In ESMA's view, the former threshold of 10,000 lots to assess whether a commodity derivative was traded in significant volumes required being adjusted upwards to 20,000 lots to be consistent with the proposal made in Article 17 of RTS 21a for new and less liquid agricultural commodity derivatives (see below).